Azure/bicep/docs/tutorial/04-using-symbolic-resource-name.md

 In ARM Templates, you must manually specify resource dependencies with the `dependsOn` property.
 If we want to create a blob container in our storage account, we need to make sure the storage account gets created first.

-With bicep, if you reference any property of the prerequisite resource via the symbolic name, **we will automatically add the dependsOn property**.
+With Bicep, if you reference any property of the prerequisite resource via the symbolic name, **we will automatically add the dependsOn property**.

 Let's add a new resource for our blob container to our storage account, and reference the `name` property via symbolic name (`stg.name`):